 The recharge potential mapping described in Section 2 identified several areas with high recharge potential.
-Project concepts were developed based on these locations for enhanced natural recharge opportunities and considered the location of supplemental water infrastructure for supplemental water opportunities with the ultimate goal of enhancing groundwater recharge through management activities.
+Project concepts were developed based on these locations for enhanced natural recharge opportunities and considered the location of additional water infrastructure for supplemental water opportunities.